dionisos2/tiddlygit/README.md

 - press the "github" button - this will pick up any changes on the server
 - wait till the synchronise.sh script has done its work!
 - after pressing the "github" button - refresh the page to pull the latest changes into the browser version of the wiki!
+- note that after synchronization, the server will run in the background, you can use kill_tiddlygit.sh if you and to close it.

 ## Notes